-David and Angela, known as DNA to their students', might have met for the first time at a college orientation, but their journey together started much sooner.
-DNA both attended North Gwinnett High School and received mentorship from their graduation coach, Mrs. Murphy.
+David and Angela, known as DNA among the HoPe Family, started their journey as founders of HoPe at 18 and 20 years old while attending the University of North Georgia.
+The two may have met for the first time at a college orientation, but their journey together started much sooner.
+DNA both attended North Gwinnett High School and received mentorship from their Graduation Coach, Mrs. Kimberly Murphy.
 Graduating two years prior to David, Angela began a movement within the Hispanic students at North Gwinnett, which David would consequently continue as a high school senior.
-The two met in college and shared a desire to help Hispanic youth reach educational attainment.
-Several months after that initial July meeting, HoPe was launched.
-The two have been on this journey together ever since.
+Their families lived 2 miles away from each other, but the two never met during their high school years.

 DNA met at a college orientation through a mutual friend.
 DNA, both undocumented students, shared a deep passion to help other Hispanic/Latinx achieve their educational and career goals.
 They both experienced first hand the difficulties of navigating life as an Hispanic/Latinx undocumented student, and wanted to make sure other students could receive the community and resources they needed to be successful.

 On a cold January day, while the two sat across from each other at a local Wendy's restaurant, they discussed ideas of what they could do to make a change in their community.
 As they began to finish their meal, they took out a yellow napkin (yes, the Wendy's napkins were yellow back then) and a black pen, and made the decision to create a nonprofit.

 As the two contemplated names for this new organization, they remembered their mentors favorite word in Spanish, "esperanza."
 So they wrote ESPERANZA on the napkin and began to fill it in as an acronym... it was too long of a word.
 So they translated it in English:

 HOPE, Hispanic Organization Promoting Education